wohaco/despace/venus_flagship_mission.md

 <p style="page-break-after:always"> </p>

 ### VDRM Science Goals & Objectives
-Why is Venus so different from Earth ([EVN‑027](venus.md))?
-The science driving a flagship‑class mission to Venus can be summarized by its 3 themes.
+Why is Venus so different from Earth ([EVN‑027](venus.md))?: The science driving a flagship‑class mission to Venus can be summarized by its 3 themes.
 These themes & objectives are summarized in the table below.

-   1. **What does the Venus greenhouse tell us about climate change?** ([EVN‑048](venus.md)) The Venus greenhouse is poorly understood because it is coupled to the still mysterious atmospheric dynamics & cloud physics.
+   1. **What does the Venus greenhouse tell us about climate change?:** ([EVN‑048](venus.md)) The Venus greenhouse is poorly understood because it is coupled to the still mysterious atmospheric dynamics & cloud physics.
 To better understand the atmosphere, experiments that simultaneously probe dynamics, chemical cycles, energy balance ([EVN‑019](venus.md)), & isotopic abundances must be performed, mostly in situ.
-   2. **How active is Venus?** ([EVN‑029](venus.md)) The search for Venus’ activity ranges from detecting active volcanic processes, to tracking the clouds & logging meteorological data such as the winds, pressures, & temperatures.
+   2. **How active is Venus?:** ([EVN‑029](venus.md)) The search for Venus’ activity ranges from detecting active volcanic processes, to tracking the clouds & logging meteorological data such as the winds, pressures, & temperatures.
 Detecting ground movement at one location & monitoring the planet globally for seismic events are the most definitive tests for internal structure ([EVN‑020](venus.md)) & activity.
-   3. **When & where did the water go?** ([EVN‑050](venus.md)) Mineralogical ([EVN‑023](venus.md)) & chemical ([EVN‑026](venus.md)) analyses of Venus’ surface, if done with sufficient precision, have the potential to revolutionize our understanding of Venus’ geology.
+   3. **When & where did the water go?:** ([EVN‑050](venus.md)) Mineralogical ([EVN‑023](venus.md)) & chemical ([EVN‑026](venus.md)) analyses of Venus’ surface, if done with sufficient precision, have the potential to revolutionize our understanding of Venus’ geology.
 The ability to analyze both rocks & soils & to drill to depths within pristine rocks holds the key to past changes in atmo conditions, volcanism, & climate ([EVN‑042](venus.md), [EVN‑095](venus.md)).
 Volcanism, tectonism & weathering affect the climate of Earth in profound ways.

 |*Science Theme*|*Science Objective*|
 |:--|:--|